 That's it, you're done.

 tree.
-"But it's a string" you say, yes, Broccoli will automatically convert a string into a source node
+"But it's a string" you say, yes, Broccoli will automatically convert a string into a source node, and on build,

 validate that the directory exists.
 In this case, the Brocfile merely exports a single tree, containing the contents of

-directory, this will then be copied to the destination directory (dist
+the app directory, this will then be copied to the destination directory (dist in our case).

 You should see something like: